Boeing- 777

-Our 1 day ETOPS Course immediately follows the Advanced International Flight Planning Course.
-This course is also designed to be useful for those who may want to work for an airline which operates over oceanic and desert (or other isolated) routes.
+Our 1-day ETOPS course immediately follows the Advanced International Flight Planning course.
+This course is also designed to be useful for those who may want to work for an airline that operates over oceanic and desert (or other isolated) routes.
 This course includes (and is never limited to):

 - The 60-minute rule and the evolution of extended-range operations